-As the metal is much cheaper to make than others it has been very popular through the centuries, starting in Asia then making the route through Europe, the metal then went on to be used the world over from the Middle Ages and just like bronze pewter started losing out when the invention of porcelain paved a way for cheaper table ware etc but was still used as an alloy used for silver plated piece.
+As the metal is much cheaper to make than others it has been very popular through the centuries, starting in Asia then making the route through Europe, the metal then went on to be used the world over from the Middle Ages and just like bronze pewter started losing out when the invention of porcelain paved a way for cheaper tableware, etc but was still used as an alloy used for the silver-plated piece.

-It was the 19th century that pewter saw a revival as ancient artefacts tomb findings and other mediaeval pieces were starting to be copied and by using this cheaper form of metal pieces that would be found only in museums could be copied and bought by the every day person to adorn their homes and now there are even pewter collectors that collect mainly old antique pieces which is the same I think in most collections and brings me on to the pieces we have at Collectibulldogs.
+It was the 19th century that pewter saw a revival as ancient artifacts tomb findings and other medieval pieces were starting to be copied and by using this cheaper form of metal pieces that would be found only in museums could be copied and bought by the everyday person to adorn their homes and now there are even pewter collectors that collect mainly old antique pieces which is the same I think in most collections and brings me on to the pieces we have at Collectibulldogs.

 Pewter is a metal I have to say I do not have loads of but I do have a few I can share and I believe most originate from the USA where the raw materials are most properly cheaper than other parts of the world.